particle-iot/docs/src/content/guide/tools-and-features/system-firmware.md

 ## Versioning
 New features, security patches, and bugfixes are introduced to new versions of system firmware regularly by the Particle team.
-Due to the interdependence between application and system firmware, Particle system firmware is released using [semantic versioning](http://semver.org/).
+These changes to system firmware are bundled into _releases_ that are versioned using [semantic versioning](http://semver.org/) best practices.

+System firmware versions that are suffixed with `-rc.x` are called _prereleases_ ("rc" stands for release candidate).
+These prereleases contain the changes that will eventually become a default release, but still need more thorough usage and testing.
+We recommend that you **do not** flash prereleased firmware to your production units deployed in the field.

+Each release is documented thoroughly to give you a comprehensive picture of what has changed in the new version.
+For a full list of system firmware releases and their descriptions, please check out [the release page on GitHub](https://github.com/spark/firmware/releases) for the firmware repository.

+## Managing System Firmware